-It’s a must to end negative thinking—judgement of self or others—if you want to be happy and completely healthy the rest of your life.
-You awake each morning fresh, having been in the realm of pure positive energy during sleep, but as soon as you enter into negative conscious (or even subconscious) thought, your body begins to release stress hormones, such as cortisol.
-Your breathing becomes shallow, and your day a struggle.
+TO END NEGATIVE THINKING—such as judgement of self or others—and be happy and completely healthy the rest of your life, there’s a charge.
+You awake each morning fresh, having been in the realm of pure positive energy during sleep, and then, as soon as you think a negative conscious (or even subconscious) thought, your body begins to release stress hormones, such as cortisol.
+Your breathing becomes shallow, and your day is set to be perhaps a struggle.

-The cortisol plays havoc with your body, including the hippocampus in your brain, beginning a process of fiber degeneration.
-The hippocampus takes your input and processes it so you can act on plans you have for your life.
+The cortisol plays havoc with your body, including the hippocampus in the brain, beginning a process of fiber degeneration.
+The hippocampus takes input and processes it so you can act.
 You do not want to shred it’s structure.
-Fortunately, you and your body have the power to regenerate the dendrites, to rewire your brain through focused thinking.
+Fortunately, we and our bodies have the power to regenerate the dendrites, to rewire the brain through focused thinking.

-It is necessary then to be vigilant about your thought.
-The minute you worry or feel anxiety about your body or anyone or anything in your life is the same instant to take that feeling as a signal.
-It is telling you that you have fielded or created a thought doing a disservice to you and perhaps one or many others.
-It’s time to go within, to be quiet for a time, contemplate, meditate and rewire and regenerate your marvelous brain.
-You don’t have time not to do this!
+It is necessary then to be vigilant about thought.
+The minute you worry or feel anxiety about your body or anyone or anything is the same exact instant to take that feeling as a signal.
+It is telling you that you have fielded or created a thought doing a disservice to you—and perhaps one or many others.
+This is the time to go within, to be quiet, contemplate, meditate and rewire and regenerate the marvelous brain.

-To take a common example of a tendency to judge, which is different from discernment, let’s look at a rather dicey subject: Politics.
+Let’s take a common example of a tendency to judge, which is different from discernment, and look at a rather entertaining subject: Politics.
 Do you judge anyone in government?
-They have done this wrong or not done that right and are a blight on the face of the earth?
+They have done something wrong or not done another thing right and are a blight on the face of the earth?
 This is a hypothetical, of course (just saying).
-Be aware if you do this.
-You have just contributed to your body’s release of stress hormones.
-Notice your signals, your feelings if you judge.
+Be aware, if you do this, that you have just contributed to your body’s release of stress hormones.
+Notice signals, feelings that accompany judgement (to make someone wrong).

-This isn’t to say you can’t have your preferences.
+Preferences are important.
+We all have them, and we are all unique in many.
 You can vote however you like.
-Just don’t make anyone else wrong and you right.
+It’s just important that we don’t make anyone else wrong and ourselves right.
 How does everyone get to be right.
-This earth is large enough to allow for all the diversity.
+This earth is large enough to allow for any diversity.

 This is not meant to be a condoning of violence or behaviors that have negative effects.
-It is rather a discussion of the importance of your focus for your own happiness and health.
-You have little to offer the world from a state of depression and illness.
+It is rather a discussion of the importance of focus for our own happiness and health.
+We have little to offer the world from a state of depression and illness.

-Let’s look at the metaphysics of a judgemental thought.
-Firstly, as science shows, your thought affects your own hormones and the incredible balance of thousands of chemical interactions in your body.
-Therefore your entire physical system of life blood, organs, nerves, musculature, and skeletal structure is in effect of your thoughts.
+Let’s look vigilantly at the metaphysics of a judgemental thought.
+Firstly, as science shows, thought affects hormones and the incredible balance of thousands of chemical interactions in the body.
+Therefore our entire physical system of life blood, organs, nerves, musculature, and skeletal structure is in effect of each of our thoughts.

 What Does Forgiveness Have to Do with It?

 You have the option to forgive yourself if you have condemned.
-When your feelings are not loving or compassionate but rather anxious, fearful, worried, dejected, look to your thoughts of your previous moments or day.
-Your thought hangs around you and creates either a disturbance in the field or a harmonic pattern that resonates coherently with who you really are, and who you are in your core is brilliant, loving, compassionate, kind, frisky about life, just like a child who sees the magic in each moment.
+When your feelings are not loving or compassionate but rather anxious, fearful, worried, dejected, look to the thoughts of the previous moments or day.
+Personal thought hangs around and creates either a disturbance in the field or a harmonic pattern that resonates coherently with the essence of who we are, and who that is is brilliant, loving, compassionate, kind, frisky about life, just like a child who sees the magic in each moment.

-You also have the choice to forgive others.
+We also have the choice to forgive others.
 Not all are making deliberate choices to be compassionate or act lovingly.
 When not, it seems the choice is deliberately negative.
 Not so.
 Such actions are based on fear, anxiety, worry, thoughts of lack.
-However, when you judge the actor, you add your powerful thought to their already difficult state of affairs.
+However, when we judge the actor, we add our powerful thought to their already difficult state of affairs.

 When you forgive, yourself and others, you extract the judgemental thought from the field around the person.
 You change the energy field.
 You have just cleaned up part of the worst pollution on planet Earth.

-When you purify thoughts—an ongoing pursuit to be sure—you wash away troubles.
+To purify thoughts—an ongoing pursuit to be sure—is to wash away troubles.
 It is without doubt that if you take this discipline and begin it anew each time you fall into negative thinking, your life—and that of anyone around you—will be enhanced.
 What would it be like here if you were compassionate toward yourself, others, all creatures great and small?